 4. Business goals

 The downstream commercial impact PR is accountable to.
 Pipeline contribution, customer acquisition cost movement, talent funnel signal, investor inbound, and procurement committee research traffic.
-PR has historically been weak on this dimension.
-The AI engines now make business attribution easier because buyer research moves through measurable surfaces.
+PR has historically been weak on this dimension, which is part of why CFOs have historically been skeptical of the function.
+Programs that close the loop here perform structurally better in budget conversations.

 Goals before tactics